ikny/lem-dev/dev/log.md

     - solve why the overflow was higher than 100

 I have rewritten a lot of things, some started to make sense...
 Now I will go home and start testing.

+It wrrrks!!!! bot after recording for too long it seems that the memory is giving up lol.... or idk, I just get alsa error, the same as before.